 \begin{remark}\leavevmode Case \ref{maxred-case-vi} will contain many conjugacy classes of subgroups.
-An interesting example is subgroup of type $A_2$ in $G = E_8$ which acts on the adjoint module with indecomposable summands of dimension $240$ and $8$, which already precludes its containment in a proper connected reductive subgroup. \end{remark}
+An interesting example is a class of subgroups of type $A_2$ in $G = E_8$ which act on the adjoint module with indecomposable summands of dimension $240$ and $8$, which already precludes its containment in a proper connected reductive subgroup. \end{remark}